My name is Zach Hoag, and I’m an author, preacher, and creator from New England. But mainly, I’m a light writer.

 So, I said I’m a light writer.
 Here’s what I mean by that.
 My core calling is to write into the light.
 And writing into the light is equal parts revealing truth and radiating hope.

 Here’s another thing.
 I think there’s a rising tide of light writers who are catching this same revealing truth/radiating hope vision and want to act on it.
 And if that’s you, I hope you find some inspiration and support here in your writing journey.
 (If you want, you can request to join our Facebook Group.
-And stay tuned for a new space with new resources dedicated to light writers like us!)
+And stay tuned for more resources dedicated to light writers like us!)

 Here’s a little more about me: